Business, Economics and Travel & Tourism

 Homework Intent

-Our intent is to provide opportunities for extended practice, create opportunities for creativity and choice, and to develop students’ capacity for independent learning.
+Our intent is to provide opportunities for extended practice, create opportunities for creativity and choice, and develop students’ capacity for independent learning.

 Inclusion

-It is our intent that pupils with special educational needs/disabilities (SEND) follow the same curriculum, learn alongside their peers and achieve similar outcomes.
+We intend that pupils with special educational needs/disabilities (SEND) follow the same curriculum, learn alongside their peers and achieve similar outcomes.

 In addition, they may benefit from additional opportunities in the lessons and in the co-curricular activities that are arranged especially for them.

-Our curricula in Business and Economics are ambitious and designed to give all learners, including disadvantaged pupils and including learners with SEN/D, the knowledge and cultural capital they need to succeed in life.
+Our curricula in Business and Economics are ambitious and designed to give all learners, including disadvantaged pupils and learners with SEN/D, the knowledge and cultural capital they need to succeed in life.
 We ensure the level of challenge is appropriate for all, with scaffold and support available for learners who need it.

 SEND Implementation and Impact